 Physician Ling also recommends that you avoid cold.
 This includes temperature, wind, night showers, and food, such as chilled beverages and cooling food, as these can impede your recovery.
-You may also wish to avoid spicy, pungent, sugary, and oily food, alcohol and smoking, and broccoli and chocolate (this may cause a
+You may also wish to avoid spicy, pungent, sugary, and oily food, alcohol and smoking, and broccoli and chocolate (this may cause a baby to become bloated).

 Remember, after a c-section, your body has undergone hormonal, psychological, and metabolic changes.
 You should follow a confinement procedure for the body to recover.
 Be sure to work closely with your doctor and seek immediate help if a medical problem arises.
 Never try to self-medicate.